iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket Without Going to Court

 Contesting an Iowa traffic ticket typically requires making a court appearance.
-However, a judge will be forced to dismiss the case if the officer that issued the citation fails to show up in court.
+However, a judge may dismiss the case if the officer who issued the citation fails to show up in court.
 If this happens, the defendant’s attorney can file a motion to have the case dismissed.
+Also, having a credible traffic lawyer on the accused’s side may be advantageous when negotiating a bargain with the prosecutor.
+Both parties may discuss and agreeably decide to settle the matter without going to court.

 How Do You Get a Traffic Ticket Reduced in Iowa?

 Interested persons may complete the driving courses either in a classroom or online, depending on the reasons for enrolling in the program.
-To get a traffic ticket reduced through the driving program, participants will be required to adhere to the following instructions:
+To get a traffic ticket reduced through the driving program, participants may be required to adhere to the following instructions:

 • Complete the course